 Externship applications can be sent usually within a month or two months’ notice, and this short processing time is due to the minor disruptions that the externship could cause on a usual workday.
 Aside from the uncomfortable stares (and a bit of Q&A), the company has nothing to lose if students are allowed to observe their work processes.

-Internships are usually paid, although in short term programs, 48% of students are unpaid.
+Internships are usually paid, although, in short-term programs, 48% of students are unpaid.
 If paid, interns should receive at the very least the federal minimum wage.
-It is worth mentioning that paid internships usually translate to higher chances of getting a job, and upon graduation, paid interns enjoy higher salaries compared to their unpaid counterparts or those without any work experience.
+It is worth mentioning that paid internships usually translate to higher chances of getting a job, and upon graduation, paid interns to enjoy higher salaries compared to their unpaid counterparts or those without any work experience.

 Owing to the controversies hounding internship and even labeling it as “free or cheap skilled labor”, an intern can now ask a court to be declared as a paid employee.
 The U.S. Department of Labor, Wage and Hour Division, has promulgated important regulations to check if the intern should be paid or not.